Gabriel Lekegian: Biography

 In his book New Egypt (1905), to which Lekegian had contributed photographs of buildings, native people and an equestrian statue of Mohamed Ali, American travel writer Amedée Baillot de Guerville (1869–1913) wrote: "There are very few good photographers in Egypt, and I should advise those amateurs who do not develop their own work to be very careful.
 I have had many plates and films absolutely ruined by ignoramuses calling themselves “prize photographers.”
 To those in Cairo I can thoroughly recommend either M. Lekégian or M. Dittrich, photographer to the Court."
 As Lekegian produced dry-plate images from 10 x 8 large formats up to ultra large 20 x 16 formats, New Egypt further wrote that he "has, besides some remarkable portraits, a unique collection of views both in large prints and in postcards."

-Along with images by other well-known photographers, such as Felice Beato, Jean Pascal Sebah or the Zangaki Brothers, his images were often published in albums showing touristic sites in Egypt.
-In the early 1920s, Lekegian's studio produced mainly portraits and postcard compilations from his old negatives, and it is believed that he closed down his business and retired soon after.
+Along with images by other 19th-century photographers, such as Felice Beato, Jean Pascal Sebah or the Zangaki Brothers, his images were often published in albums showing touristic sites in Egypt.
+In the early 1920s, Lekegian's studio produced mainly portraits and postcard compilations from his old negatives, and he is considered to have closed down his business, retiring soon after.